 It is the policy of the Pueblo City-County Library District to provide equal access to all library facilities, programs and activities in adherence to the Americans with Disabilities Act (ADA) and other applicable federal, state and local laws, statutes, and ordinances.
-If a disability prevents you from fully using our facility or enjoying our services and programs, we would like to understand the problem, or your concern, and hear your feedback about how we can serve you better.
+If a disability prevents you from fully using our facility or enjoying our services and programs, we would like to understand the problem, or your concern, and know your ideas on how we can serve you better.